KM28

 Lotto

-Alternative rock band Lotto performs music from its recent album Summer, which marked a major change of pace for the band with its acoustic sound and intimate performance style.
+Alternative rock band Lotto performs music from its recent album Summer, which marked a major change of pace for the band, featuring an acoustic sound and intimate performance style.

 Mike Majkowski (bass), Łukasz Rychlicki (guitar, bass) & Paweł Szpura (drums)